National Parks on a Budget

 Buy a Pass

-Access to many of the 100 national monuments is totally free.
-These areas can be managed by one of several federal agencies: the National Park Service, the US Forest Service, US Fish and Wildlife Service or the Bureau of Land Management.
+Access to many of the 80 national monuments is totally free.
+These areas can be managed by one of several federal agencies: the National Park Service, the US Forest Service, the US Fish and Wildlife Service or the Bureau of Land Management.
 Our favorite: Natural Bridges National Monument in Utah.
 Bring lots of water and sunscreen.

 Another great way to gain access to national parks without having to pay admission is to volunteer.
 Most parks run regular programs for visitors who wish to donate time on projects such as trail maintenance and composting (to name a few).
 In many cases, volunteers also receive free swag, such as hats or buttons.